Copula-like inference for discrete bivariate distributions with rectangular supports: Estimation of copula p.m.f.s

 and, by analogy with classical copula modeling, could be called the \emph{empirical copula p.m.f.}

-Denoting convergence in probability with the arrow $\p$, the consistency of $u^{[n]}$ can be immediately deduced from the consistency of $\hat p^{[n]}$ in~\eqref{eq:hat:pn}, the continuous dependence of the IPFP on the input p.m.f.\ shown in \citet[Theorem 5.4]{GieRef17} and the continuous mapping theorem.
+Denoting convergence in probability with the arrow $\p$, the consistency of $u^{[n]}$ can be immediately deduced from the consistency of $\hat p^{[n]}$ in~\eqref{eq:hat:pn}, the continuity of the $I$-projection of a strictly positive bivariate p.m.f.\ on a Fréchet class (see Lemma~\ref{lem:continuity} in Appendix~\ref{proof:prop:diff:I:proj}) and the continuous mapping theorem.

 \begin{prop}[Consistency of $u^{[n]}$] Assume that $\hat p^{[n]} \p p$ in $\R^{r \times s}$, where $\hat p^{[n]}$ is defined in~\eqref{eq:hat:pn}.
 Then, $u^{[n]} \p u$ in $\R^{r \times s}$. \end{prop}